Powderworks (song)

 "Powderworks" is a song by Midnight Oil released in November 1978 on their eponymous debut album via their own label, Powderworks Records.

 Lyrics

-The title, which is an Australian term for a munitions factory, can be seen as a way to describe the band's sound; fast and explosive, clearly a more-than-accurate description of this song, particularly in live performances.
+The title is an Australian term for a munitions factory.
+In his autobiography, Moginie says the song was named after "the road we drove down in Narrabeen" on their way to play at The Royal Antler Hotel, one of their early fan bases.
 Powderworks is also the name of a record label, which the group established in 1978.

-The song is one of the band's earliest lyrical protests, targeting lying politicians and is narrated by someone who has dealt with enough of the politicians' nonsense.